syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 ### Steps to work with Coded UI

-Follow the steps to create a **Coded UI Test** project and test the SfDataGrid application:
+Follow the steps to create a `Coded UI Test` project and test the SfDataGrid application:

-1.Create a new WPF application or open an existing WPF application with SfDataGrid.
-Enable the **Coded UI Test** by setting the **AutomationPeerHelper.EnableCodedUI** to true and access the AutomationPeerHelper class from Syncfusion.UI.Xaml.Grid namespace.
+1. Create a new WPF application or open an existing WPF application with SfDataGrid.
+Enable the `Coded UI Test` by setting AutomationPeerHelper.EnableCodedUI to true and access the AutomationPeerHelper class from Syncfusion.UI.Xaml.Grid namespace.

 {% tabs %}
 {% highlight c# %}